 Consider an area in a network supplied from one inlet point.
 A class A CVDD is used at the inlet point.
 The metering systems considered in this area and in this example are class B ones.
-The mpe for the representative CV determination in this area is therefore 1.25 %.
+The MPE for the representative CV determination in this area is then 1.25 %.

-Assume that this area is flushed at least within one day, i.e. that the gas entering this area leaves it at least in less than one day, either by being consumed or by flowing to downstream areas.
-This assumption can be demonstrated by taking into account the hydraulic volume of the area and the worst operating conditions, T{\min} , P{\max} .
+Assume that this area is flushed at least within one day, i.e. that the gas entering this area leaves it at least in less than one day, either by being consumed or by flowing across to downstream areas.
+This assumption can be demonstrated by taking account the hydraulic volume of the area and the worse operating conditions, $T{min}$ , $P{max}$ .

-In this case, only two gas qualities may coexist in this area at any time during one day j, the possible residue of the gas G{j-1} which entered it on day j-1, that may not have been consumed or have left yet, and the arriving gas G_i during the day j.
+In this case, only two gas qualities may coexist in this area at any time during one day j, the possible residue of the gas Gj-1 which entered it on day j-1, that may not have been consumed or have left yet, and the arriving gas Gj during the day j.

-Assume that the daily average CV on day j is CV_j , respectively CV{j-1} on day j-1, and $D{cv} = |CV_j - CV{j-1}|$.
+Assume that the daily average CV on day j is CVj, respectively CVj-1 on day j-1, and Dcv = |CVj-CVj-1|.

-Error on the CVDD
+Error of the CVDD

-The uncertainty component due to the CVDD that will be used for the calculation of the error on the determination of the CV is equal to the applicable mpe class A, 0.5 %:
+The uncertainty component due to the CVDD that will be used for the calculation of the error on the determination of CV is equal to the applicable MPE class A, 0.5 %:

-$$u{\text{CVDD}} = 0.5/2 \% = 0.25 \%$$
+$$u{CVDD} = 0.5/2 \% = 0.25 \%$$